 - Always refer back to the standards that should have been set at the start of the year

 - use examples of good work to illustrate your performance, don’t wait for your formal performance review to gain feedback

 - Ask for feedback on a regular basis – and make sure you put the request in writing

 - Have at least quarterly one to ones and check the notes

 - Probe alleged weaknesses and ask for examples, facts and figures.
-Make sure your manager puts an evidence-based and standards-based justification for your rating onto the ePerformance form.
+Make sure your manager puts an evidence-based and standards-based justification for your rating on the HR system.

 - Your mark should not come as a surprise

 - Check who you have been levelled against - peers should be doing broadly similar jobs

 Some key safeguards in the agreement you can use:

 - There are no targets for managed exits